aws-samples/serverless-patterns/apigw-sqs-lambda-sns/README.md

 }
 ```

-You should also received an SMS on your mobile with the following message:
+You should also receive an SMS on your mobile with the following message:
 ```
 Hello from webhook!
 ```